 What is Photoluminescence?

 Photoluminescent materials (commonly called "glow-in-the-dark") can absorb and store direct light energy (sunlight, fluorescent, incandescent, etc.) and emit that light energy when there is no longer a direct light source.
-When ambient darkness occurs, it becomes highly visible, lasting from a few hours to several days depending on the quality and color.
+When ambient darkness occurs, it becomes highly visible, lasting from a few hours to several days, depending on the quality and color.

 How bright are these glow products?

-For practical purposes, luminance of one to two millicandela’s per square meter are more appropriate limits for life safety applications, and even this assumes a smoke-free environment.
-Thus, zinc sulphide products are useful for perhaps only 30 to 45 minutes after their excitation source has been extinguished.
-The afterglow of strontium aluminate products, on the other hand, can be visible for several days, sometimes more.
+For practical purposes, a luminance of one to two millicandela per square meter is the more appropriate limit for life safety applications, and even this assumes a smoke-free environment.
+Thus, zinc sulfide products are helpful for perhaps only 30 to 45 minutes after their excitation source has been extinguished.
+On the other hand, the afterglow of strontium aluminate products can be visible for several days, sometimes more.

-All Techno Glow powders are strontium aluminate based unless otherwise specified.
+All Techno Glow powders are strontium aluminate-based unless otherwise specified.
 Strontium aluminate products can provide surprising amounts of initial afterglow.
 For example, a four-inch square of excited material held a few inches away from a magazine page can provide enough light to read by for the first minute or so of afterglow.
-Micro-prismatic retro reflectors and other brightness enhancing techniques can increase the materials luminance by several times.
+Micro-prismatic retro reflectors and other brightness-enhancing techniques can increase the material's luminance several times.